sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ![[Templates setup.png]]

-> [! note] Remove from Dataview
+> [! note] Remove from Queries
-> When we setup data querying with [[06_Process#3 Dataview|Dataview]] we have to remove the Templates from searches.
+> When we setup data querying with [[06_Process#3 Dataview|Dataview, Tasks and Tracker]]we have to remove the Templates from searches.

 ---
 ### Inline templates - B
 These are almost always just for variables.
 The syntax will just be stored in a note and can be applied wherever you want.
+Dates, blocks of repeating info.
+Full reference for variables on [moment.js](https://momentjs.com/docs/#/displaying/format/).

 eg.
 `{{time}}` is the variable syntax for inserting the current time

 ##### try to insert that template here:

-Dates, blocks of repeating info.
-Full reference for variables on moment.js.

 ---
 ### Page templates